maidsafe-archive/deps_downloader/README.md

 A `disabled` property may be added for a particular environment variable condition in order to prevent a default file from being downloaded.

 If intending to download more than one version of a file, use the `override` property to prevent the the default configuration from being overwritten.

+## License

+This SAFE Network library is licensed under the General Public License (GPL), version 3 ([LICENSE](LICENSE) http://www.gnu.org/licenses/gpl-3.0.en.html).

+## Contribution

+Copyrights in the SAFE Network are retained by their contributors.
+No copyright assignment is required to contribute to this project.